 Block Air Drafts

 Drafts aren’t just a problem with cold air in winter, they are problematic in summer as well.
 You want to keep all the warm outside air out for as long as possible, so it’s important to fill any gaps around windows and doors with gap sealers, or for a less permanent option, a door snake.
 They’re a cheap option that really do make a difference!
+Get a professional service at affordable prices at Windows Syracuse.

 Use Fans Properly